Holo-Host/hp-admin/README.md

 **NOTE: Please reference version v0.12.2 of the holofuel dna to test with the UI.**
 - Open 2 terminals.
 ##### Start the Conductors:
-- In one of the termainals, open nix-shell by typing `nix-shell` (after this happens your terminal line should become neon green)
+- In one of the terminals, open nix-shell by typing `nix-shell` (after this happens your terminal line should become neon green)
 - Inside this nix-shell terminal, start the conductor for HoloFuel, by typing in the command: `npm run hc:start-manual`
 ##### Open the UI
 - In the remaining terminals, open the UI for HoloFuel, by typing in the command: `npm run start:holofuel-agent-1`